daattali/beautiful-jekyll/_posts/2016-06-14-idrac-7-undefined-links-and-404-error.md

 - In IE go to Tools > Compatibility View Setting
 - The address of your iDrac must be here already so just click Add to add it to the compatibility View
-- Restart your browser and there you are.
+- Log off / Log on and there you are.

 ![idrac-works.jpg]({{site.baseurl}}/img/idrac-works.jpg)